-a.
+- a.
 Chaudhry is a party to the Franchise Agreement.
-Subject to the entry of the Confirmation Order and closing of the sale to Purchaser, as approved by IHOP, Chaudhry will assign to Purchaser, and Purchaser will enter into, the Franchise Agreement, and Purchaser shall perform all obligations and assume all liabilities arising under the Franchise Agreement after the Closing Date.
+Subject to the entry of the Confirmation Order and closing of the sale to Purchaser, as approved by IHOP, Chaudhry will assign to Purchaser, and Purchaser will enter into, the Franchise Agreement, and Purchaser shall perform all obligations and assume all liabilities arising under the Franchise Agreement after the Closing Date. - b.

-b.
 Debtors are also parties to certain additional executory contracts (collectively, the "Contracts") and an unexpired real estate lease (the "Lease") related to IHOP-Bridgeview as summarized and set forth on Schedule B and Schedule C, respectively, to the Asset Purchase Agreement.
-Debtors will assign and the Purchaser will enter into the Contracts and Lease, and perform all executory obligations and assume all liabilities arising under such Contracts and Lease arising from and after the Closing Date.

-c.
-Purchaser may elect to take title to the Franchise (or certain Franchise Assets of the Franchise) through wholly owned affiliates pursuant to and upon terms authorized in the Franchise Agreement.

-Case 16-16264 Doc 173 Filed 11/13/17 Entered 11/13/17 15:49:05 Desc Main Document Page 14 of 25

-5. Closing.
-Closing shall take place on the Closing Date at [title company to be determined].
-On or before the Closing Date, Purchaser shall transfer the Purchase Price to the escrow account opened at [title company to be determined].
-On the Closing Date, the net Sale Proceeds shall be transferred to the Lucky Liquidation Account.

-B. IHOP Settlement.
+Debtors will assign and the Purchaser will enter into the Contracts and Lease, and perform all executory obligations and assume all liabilities arising under such Contracts and Lease arising from and after the Closing Date. - c.
+Purchaser may elect to take title to the Franchise (or certain Franchise Assets of the Franchise) through wholly owned affiliates pursuant to and upon terms authorized in the Franchise Agreement. - 5.
+Closing.
+Closing shall take place on the Closing Date at Saul Ewing Arnstein & Lehr LLP, located at 161 N. Clark Street, Suite 4200, Chicago, Illinois, or any other location agreed to between the Debtors and Purchaser.
+On or before the Closing Date, Purchaser shall transfer the Purchase Price to the escrow account opened with an escrow company as determined by Debtors.
+On the Closing Date, the net Sale Proceeds shall be transferred to the Lucky Liquidation Account. - B. IHOP Settlement.
 Debtors and IHOP agree that the sale of IHOP-Bridgeview, and assignment of the Franchise Agreement, to Purchaser, or any designee approved by IHOP, and payment of the IHOP Cure Claim will resolve all outstanding claims by and against the other party.
-Debtors and IHOP further agree that:

-1. On the first business day after the Closing Date, or as soon thereafter as reasonable, IHOP and Debtors shall enter into and file with the Bankruptcy Court a stipulation to dismiss the Adversary Proceeding with prejudice.
+Debtors and IHOP further agree that: - 1.
+On the first or second business day after the Closing Date, or as soon thereafter as reasonable, IHOP and Debtors shall enter into and file with the Bankruptcy Court a stipulation to dismiss the Adversary Proceeding with prejudice. - 2.
+On the first or second business day after the Closing Date, or as soon thereafter as reasonable, IHOP and Debtors shall enter into and file with the

-2. On the first business day after the Closing Date, or as soon thereafter as reasonable, IHOP and Debtors shall enter into and file with the District Court stipulations to dismiss the District Court Actions with prejudice, as necessary.
+District Court stipulations to dismiss the District Court Actions with prejudice, as necessary.

-3. On the first business day after the Closing Date, or as soon thereafter as reasonable, IHOP shall file with the Bankruptcy Court a notice of withdrawal of the IHOP Claims with prejudice from the Bankruptcy Cases.

-4. On the Closing Date, after Purchaser and Debtors have closed the sale of IHOP-Bridgeview, as set forth in Article XIII of the Plan, Debtors and IHOP will release the other party of any and all claims, causes of action, or other obligation arising from the District Court Actions, Adversary Proceeding, Franchise Agreement, or any other action or event whether known or unknown.

-C. Confirmation Order Entry.
-Neither Purchaser nor Debtors shall be obligated to proceed under the Asset Purchase Agreement if the Bankruptcy Court denies the entry of the Confirmation Order
+- 3. On the first or second business day after the Closing Date, or as soon thereafter as reasonable, IHOP shall file with the Bankruptcy Court a notice of withdrawal of the IHOP Claims with prejudice from the Bankruptcy Cases. - 4.
+On the Closing Date, after Purchaser and Debtors have closed the sale of IHOP-Bridgeview, as set forth in Article XIII of the Plan, Debtors and IHOP shall be deemed pursuant to the Plan to have released the other party of any and all claims, causes of action, or other obligation arising from the District Court Actions, Adversary Proceeding, Franchise Agreement, or any other action or event whether known or unknown. - C. Confirmation Order Entry.
+Neither Purchaser nor Debtors shall be obligated to proceed under the Asset Purchase Agreement if the Bankruptcy Court denies the entry of the Confirmation Order.
+Purchaser and Debtors may agree to close the purchase of the IHOP-Bridgeview immediately after the entry of the Confirmation Order if there is no stay pending appeal of the Confirmation Order.

-V. THE PLAN
+VI.
+THE PLAN